-- (1) In accordance with this section and within the framework of the district school board's code of student conduct, teachers and other instructional personnel shall have the authority to undertake any of the following actions in managing student behavior and ensuring the safety of all students in their classes and school and their opportunity to learn in an orderly and disciplined classroom: - (a) Establish classroom rules of conduct.
+(1) In accordance with this section and within the framework of the district school board's code of student conduct, teachers and other instructional personnel shall have the authority to undertake any of the following actions in managing student behavior and ensuring the safety of all students in their classes and school and their opportunity to learn in an orderly and disciplined classroom:

+(a) Establish classroom rules of conduct.

 1003.573.
-Use of restraint and seclusion on students with disabilities.
+Seclusion and restraint of students with disabilities in public schools.